“The Assassination of Matt Murdock”

 Want to know why I think so highly of this exchange?
 Because it’s just so real.
 I’ve been there.
 Most of you out there have been there too, I imagine.
 Let me ask: have you ever been in a relationship and you’re neck deep in your own feelings and trying to communicate with your partner and failing because you can’t get out of your own way?
 Like you’re both talking but neither one of you is listening?
 Really, who hasn’t experienced this at least once?
 That is exactly what is going on here.

 Let’s start with Elektra’s point of view.
 They were suddenly, surprisingly reunited on the docks that rainy night after many years.
 They shared a kiss, after which DD walked away without a word, just leaving her there, crying.
 She later goes to his apartment and discovers he has a girlfriend.
-With this revelation, she leaves the country and returns to Europe.
-There, she stumbles onto a plot against him and returns to help protect him, saving his life at least twice, clearly demonstrating how much she still loves him in the process.
+With this revelation, she leaves the country and goes back to Europe.
+There, she stumbles onto a plot against him and returns to New York to help protect him, saving his life at least twice, clearly demonstrating how much she still loves him in the process.
 Now he shows up at her apartment, unannounced, without so much as a “thank you”?
 Just whining to her about how he lost his radar sense?
 Offended and hurt, she claims not to care about him—clearly a defensive response—to which he counters rather arrogantly, “Don’t you?”
 Hell, if I had been in her position, I would have kicked him out the window too!